chengongpp/go-optimization-guide/docs/01-common-patterns/gc.md

 GOMEMLIMIT=400MiB
 ```

-This gives the Go runtime a safe buffer to start collecting more aggressively before hitting the system-enforced limit, reducing the risk of termination.
-It also ensures there's headroom for non-heap allocations such as goroutine stacks and internal runtime data.
+This buffer gives the Go runtime room to act before reaching the hard system-imposed memory cap.
+It allows the garbage collector to become more aggressive as total memory usage grows, reducing the chances of the process being killed due to an out-of-memory condition.
+It also leaves space for non-heap allocations—like goroutine stacks, OS threads, and other internal runtime structures—which don’t count toward heap size but still consume real memory.

 You can also set the limit programmatically: